someengineering/resoto.com/docs/how-to-guides/security/access-management/find-aws-lambda-functions-with-public-resource-based-policies.md

 ---
-sidebar_label: Find AWS Lambda functions have resource-based policy set as Public
+sidebar_label: Find AWS Lambda Functions with Public Resource-Based Policies
 ---

 # How to Find AWS Lambda Functions with Public Resource-Based Policies